How To Increase Your Creativity

 Challenging these misconceptions is something we all have to work on by nature of living in America.
 Learning to take ‘play’ or recreation more ‘seriously’.
 By that, I mean we need to recognize, honor, and take advantage of, the benefits of recreation.
 It is paradoxical, but our ability to be playful, creative, and spontaneous is often MORE significant to the outcome of our lives than the “serious” things such as work, education, politics etc. That is to say, the quality of how we PLAY may be more impactful towards our well-being than how we WORK.
 We need to rebalance the emphasis we place on work vs recreation.
 Perhaps more importantly, we need to recognize that some forms of leisure are more aligned with our well-being than others.

-Recreation is defined as the refreshment of strength and spirits after work.
+Recreation is defined as the refreshment of strength and spirit after work.

 What is needed is an active choice to reclaim our creative potential.
 We must reaffirm our competence, adaptability, and potential for excellence.
 It’s essential to learn to trust our sense of reason, purpose, and perspective.
 We can no longer afford to delegate our creativity away if we wish to manage our mental health.